Answered By: Timothy Grasso Last Updated: Sep 08, 2020 Views: 362

 If you would like to browse available online reference works, the best way to do this is through our electronic databases page.
-Almost all of the databases containing major reference works in biblical studies/theology can be found under the Theology & Religion filter category.
+Almost all of the databases containing major reference works in biblical studies/theology can be found under the Biblical Studies filter category.
 Below you will see a list of the relevant databases and a brief description of their contents:

-- Hermeneia-- Most volumes of the highly regarded and long running Hermeneia biblical commentary series.
+- Hermeneia collection includes most volumes of the highly regarded and long running Hermeneia Biblical Commentary series.

-- Cambridge Companions Online--- The complete series of Cambridge Companions to Philosophy and Religion, 217 titles, along with an additional 380 titles of Cambridge History Companions.
-(Note: the main database is called Cambridge Core and includes other Cambridge eBooks.
-You can search your subject and use the "collection" filter to limit it to the companions if desired.)
+- Cambridge Companions Online includes complete series of Cambridge Companions to Philosophy and Religion, 217 titles, along with an additional 380 titles of Cambridge History Companions.
+You also have access to the main database called Cambridge Core that includes other Cambridge eBooks.
+You can search your subject and use the "collection" filter to limit it to the companions if desired.

-- Encyclopedia of Religion Online-- presents a cross-cultural approach that emphasizes religion’s role within everyday life and as a unique experience from culture to culture.
+- Encyclopedia of Religion Online presents a cross-cultural approach that emphasizes religion’s role within everyday life and as a unique experience from culture to culture.
 The original 2,750 entries have been retained, many heavily updated, and approximately 600 entirely new articles have been added by an international team of scholars and contributors.
-Based on 15 volumes of print edition: Lindsay Jones (editor), 2nd ed., published in 2005 by Macmillan Reference USA.
+It's based on 15 volumes of print edition: Lindsay Jones (editor), 2nd ed., published in 2005 by Macmillan Reference USA.

-Please note: as of this time, Many of the current main biblical language lexicons (such as BDB, BDAG, HALOT, etc.) are not available online.
-A notable exception however, is the Liddell-Scott-Jones Greek-English lexicon.
+Many of the current main biblical language lexicons, such as BDB, BDAG, HALOT, etc., are not available online.
+A notable exception, however, is the Liddell-Scott-Jones Greek-English lexicon.
 We also have electronic access to some classic 19th century lexicons that are now in the public domain.